-- All staff will be alert to the potential need to implement early help for a pupil who is frequently missing/goes missing from care or home. - All staff will be aware of the school's unauthorised absence and children missing from education procedures. - Where staff have concerns about pupils relating to CME, staff will use their professional judgement and knowledge of individual pupils to inform their decision as to whether welfare concerns should be escalated to the DSL (Mrs Milford) or the deputy (DDSL - Miss Peart, Mrs Charles, Mrs Woodhouse or Mrs Marshall).
+- All staff will be alert to the potential need to implement early help for a pupil who is frequently missing/goes missing from care or home. - All staff will be aware of the school's unauthorised absence and 'children absent from education' procedures. - Where staff have concerns about pupils relating to children absent from education, staff will use their professional judgement and knowledge of individual pupils to inform their decision as to whether welfare concerns should be escalated to the DSL (Mrs Milford) or the deputies (DDSL Mrs Charles and Mrs Woodhouse).